Qimmah Russo Flaunts Amazing Booty In Pink Shorts

 She wore her raven hair parted in the middle and styled in straight, long strands that fell to her low back.

-“You the only one that do it right,” one user wrote, adding the hashtag “Keep Going” to the end of the message.
+"You the only one that do it right," one user wrote, adding the hashtag "Keep Going" at the end of the message.

-“U definitely the reason for the season my luv,” replied another one of her admirers.
+"U definitely the reason for the season my luv," another one of her admirers replied.

 "Good morning.
 You just brightened my day," a third fan chimed in.